-With around 80.000 inhabitants Galway is a small city that welcomes students from every corner of the world and makes them feel like they have found a second home at the heart of the Wild Atlantic Way.
+With around 80.000 inhabitants, Galway is a small city that welcomes students from every corner of the world and makes them feel like they have found a second home at the heart of the Wild Atlantic Way.

-Galway is the perfect place to learn English with its cobblestone streets filled with music, theatre, laughter and language.
+Galway is the perfect place to learn English, with its cobblestone streets filled with music, theatre, laughter and language.

-Situated on the Wild Atlantic Way, on the west coast of Ireland, this vibrant city — like its people — is warm, friendly and welcoming.
+Situated on the Wild Atlantic Way on the west coast of Ireland, this vibrant city — like its people — is warm, friendly and welcoming.

-As a university city, 24,000 of its 80,000 inhabitants are students - it is merely the only place to be if you are a student!In recent years, Galway has become a booming technological centre with many high-profile companies choosing this location as their base.
+As a university city, 24,000 of its 80,000 inhabitants are students - it is merely the only place to be if you are a student!
+Galway has recently become a booming technological centre, with many high-profile companies choosing this location as their base.
 Galway offers a highly-skilled and educated workforce.

-Galway’s big appeal is the highly educated and skilled workforce, quality of life here, the number of cultural events and festivals (there are more than 30 per year) and affordable living costs.
+Galway’s big appeal is the highly educated and skilled workforce, the quality of life here, the number of cultural events and festivals (more than 30 per year) and affordable living costs.
 The city is a joy to explore with its labyrinthine cobbled streets, colourful shops and cosy cafes.

-Galway's bustling nightlife is second to none and, with all the international festivals, there's always something exciting happening, be it a live gig at an intimate music venue or traditional music in one of its many excellent pubs there’s still plenty to see and do.
-It is also the ideal location for sports enthusiasts with golf, fishing, horse-riding, windsurfing, sailing, hiking and falconry all on its doorstep, as well as those who enjoy food and gastronomy – it was the Distinguished European city of Gastronomy in 2018.
+Galway's bustling nightlife is second to none and, with all the international festivals, there's always something exciting happening, be it a live gig at an intimate music venue or traditional music in one of its many excellent pubs, there’s still plenty to see and do.
+It is also the ideal location for sports enthusiasts, with golf, fishing, horse-riding, windsurfing, sailing, hiking and falconry all on its doorstep, as well as those who enjoy food and gastronomy – it was the Distinguished European city of Gastronomy in 2018.